miggykun2002/myFirstRepo/README.md

 # myFirstRepo
-My first repository for learning Git and GitHub &lt;3
+My first repository for learning Git and GitHub hope you are doing well &lt;3